fish497-2018/Iversen_parentage/README.md

 *Keep in mind that sexual dimorphism is a thing in salmon - males will be larger than females on average*

+* Remove all rows with NAs and blanks from the data frame

 *Create new columns of length:depth ratios for moms, dads, and offspring and add to a renamed version of the data frame (using mutate and join)

 * Calculate the average and standard deviations of L:D for moms and dads **separately** (so we can compare the effects of larger moms vs. larger dads).
 Also do this for offspring